-First Congregational Church supports many organizations and projects in the Boulder community and beyond.
-This support comes in several forms: financial support via small grants or special church offerings, or providing a physical space for activities.
+Over the years, First Congregational Church has supported many organizations and projects in the Boulder community and beyond.
+This support has come in several forms: financial support via small grants or special church offerings, or providing a physical space for activities.

 Association for Community Living – ACL is the only source of independent advocacy, education and support for people with intellectual and developmental disabilities, their families and communities in Boulder and Broomfield Counties